Our objectives

 In August 2016, the MPC introduced a Term Funding Scheme (TFS).
 Its primary objective was to reinforce the pass through of the cut in Bank Rate at that time to the interest rates faced by households and companies in the wider market.
 This allowed the reduction from 0.5% to 0.25% to have broadly the same impact as cuts made when rates were further from zero.

-The design of the scheme reflected this primary objective, and it was calibrated so that the reduction in Bank Rate could have a broadly neutral impact on lenders’ margins in aggregate.
+The scheme’s design reflected this primary objective.
+It was calibrated so that the reduction in Bank Rate could have a broadly neutral impact on lenders’ margins in aggregate.

 The TFS provided four-year funding to eligible firms, in the form of central bank reserves, at rates close to Bank Rate, and against the full range of eligible collateral.
 This helped it meet its objectives in broadly two ways.
 First, by giving access to a significant amount of funding at rates at or close to Bank Rate, the TFS directly lowered average funding costs, allowing that reduction to be passed on to borrowers.
 Second, indirect funding costs were reduced, as the TFS reduced the amount of debt that lenders would need to issue in the market.